-Click the links to the left to download the guidebooks!
+Click the links to the left to download the resources!

-These guidebooks are written for people who will be setting up a videoconference destination site at a school or in their home.
+These resources are written for people who will be setting up a videoconference destination site at a school or in their home.

 If you have ever felt self-conscious about how you look on camera, you are not alone.
 Actors and newscasters make working with a camera look easy and effortless.
 Like most skills, there are only a few people who naturally present as well on camera as they do in person.
 The rest of us have to cultivate these telehealth provider skills before we are ready for “prime time.”

 We all want to project a professional image to our patients and this is part of what inspires their confidence in us.
 People naturally assume that people who look “together” have it “together” and are in command of their professional skills and can competently treat them.

 In our consulting services, we teach you the fundamentals of videoconferencing and how to present well on camera through a combination of multimedia presentations and hands-on learning with experienced telemedicine and broadcast television professionals.

 Doing telehealth well makes it better medicine.